 Implementing an Electronic Health Record (EHR) system is becoming a common practice throughout the medical community.
 An EHR is a digital version of a patient’s paper chart, which can make information available instantly and securely to authorized users.
-This helps physicians and medical centers access information quicker while remaining compliant with the guidelines set forth by HIPAA regarding patient security.
-In addition, eligible providers can improve their financial health through incentive programs.
+This helps physicians and medical centers access information quicker while remaining compliant with the guidelines set by HIPAA regarding patient security.
+In addition, eligible providers can increase their profits through EHR incentive programs.

 The only way to truly know if the newly implemented EHR is working for your practice is to compare your practice to itself.
 Choose a pre-EHR month and compare that to a full month of data as your practice stands post-EHR use.
 Doing this will help you review areas that need adjustment in both user controlled platforms or tech-specific sections such as EHR settings.
 Some sample questions to review are:

-Through the use of your newly implemented EHR Using this review process and answering these questions about your newly implemented EHR will ultimately help create a more efficient workflow that will benefit your practice and your patients
+Using this review process and answering these questions about your newly implemented EHR will ultimately help create a more efficient workflow that will benefit your practice and your patients.

-Boost the financial health and productivity of your practice.
+Improve the financial health and productivity of your medical practice.

 Let us handle your dental eligibility verification and back office operations.

 Watch our client testimonials to hear what our biggest supporters have to say.